-Subsequent to the receipt of the external examiner's report, an oral defence will be convened by the Vice-Provost & Dean of Graduate Studies, chaired by themselves or their delegate and conducted by all members of the examining committee.
+Subsequent to the receipt of the external examiner's report, an oral defence will be convened by the Vice-Provost & Dean of Graduate Studies, chaired by themselves or their delegate and conducted by all members of the Examining Committee.
 Quorum for the examination will be the Chair of the examining committee and the supervisory committee plus one additional examiner.
 Normally, the presence of the external is mandatory at the defence, either in person or electronically.
 The oral defence will be open to members of the university community and the public who wish to attend as observers, unless the student requests a closed defence.
 The Ph.D. defence presents the culmination of a number of years of scholarly work which are publicly funded.
 It is important, therefore, that in all but exceptional circumstances the student presents the result of this effort to the public.
-The examination proper will be conducted only by the members of the examining committee.
-When they have completed their questions, the Chair may permit a few minutes of questioning by visitors.
-Normally the student will attempt to answer visitors' questions, but these are not to be considered part of the examination for the degree.
+The examination proper will be conducted only by the members of the examining by visitors.
+Normally the student will attempt to answer visitors' questions, but these are not to be considered part of the examining for the degree.
 Normally, examination of the candidate will not take more than two hours.
 In no case should it take more than three hours.
 The Candidate and observers will withdraw prior to the committee's deliberations on the student's performance at the defence.
 After a discussion of the examination, the Chair will ask for a vote on the success or failure of the defence.

-If the examiners approve the defense, the Chair will ask the examiners to complete the Examination Report by initialing appropriately.
-The student will be invited back to the examination room for congratulations by the committee.
-In the event that minor revisions are required to the thesis, the Chair of the examination committee is responsible for ensuring that (1) the candidate is advised of the revisions, if any, (2) the candidate receives and understands the 'Final Thesis Submission form' to be used by the Supervisor to confirm that the revisions have been made, and (3) the supervisor is also aware of the form.
+If the examiners approve the defence, the Chair will ask the examiners to complete the Examination Report by initialing appropriately.
+The student will be invited back into the exam for a decision.
+In the event that revisions are required to the thesis, the Chair of the examination committee is responsible for ensuring that (1) the candidate is advised of the revisions, if any, (2) the candidate receives and understands the 'Final Thesis Submission form' to be used by the Supervisor to confirm that the revisions have been made, and (3) the supervisor is also aware of the form.
 The Chair will complete and sign the Examination Report and return it to the School of Graduate Studies.